389ds/389ds.github.io/docs/389ds/design/worker-threads.md

     - Get the thread mutex
     - Wait on the thread condition variable
     - Loop again
+  - else
     - Move first job from waiting_job list to the jobs_free_list list (after storing the conn in a local variable)
     - Release the global mutex
     - Fill the pblock with conn, op
       - return CONN_FOUND_WORK_TO_DO

 ### Dynamic change of the number of threads

 The number of threads may be changed dynamically by changing the nsslapd-threadnumber attribute in cn=config (when calling config_set_threadnumber).
 Restart is no more needed.

 When changing the number threads:

 - if adding threads:
   - Get global mutex
+  - If global shutdown
+    - Release the global mutex
+    - Exit out of the function
   - Compute first new thread index:
       (size of working_threads list + size of busy_threads list) +1
   - For each missing threads: